sourabhbajaj/java-assignment/README.md

-# SAuth API - Assignment for the position of Tech Lead - Backend - Java
+# SAuth API - Assignment for the position of Software Developer - Backend - Java

 This is an assignment for the interview of Backend Tech Lead in Java Stack.